Simple Motion [2/10]

 [Run the program]

-The clearScr procedure also sets the default background color.
-By default, the default background color is black.
-The println statement uses the default background color for text output.
+The clearScr procedure also sets the global background color.
+Intially, the global background color is black.

 Exercise: